-This project will take place in the SCAR (Society of Artistic Culture), a non-profit entity and maintained through contribution from various companies in the city.
+This project will take place in the SCAR which is maintained through contribution from various companies in the city.
 The Board of Directors is composed of representatives of the community who acts voluntarily.

 The students will receive classes in the area of video, sound and lighting.
 For this, It will be necessary to create a studio room equipped with resources and equipment for the class of these techniques.
 The total value is USD 45,913.00.

 This project will be sustainable because SCAR has trained teachers and the cost of preventive and corrective maintenance of equipment will have the participation of the students themselves who will contribute with small monthly fees and, in this way, they will feel responsible for the equipments.

 SCAR will offer full scholarships to 10 students from disadvantaged families.

 The Internet and digital services market represents the media of the present and of the future, guaranteeing qualified professionals greater chances of entering the job market.
 Among the professions that unfold in these areas are lighting designer, director of photography, photographer, technical operator of spectacles, editor and video editor, cultural producer, camera operator, among other possibilities.

 The focus area of this project is related to economic and community development.

 ▪ Opportunities for productive work and consequently improve the standard of living in the communities;